RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 Listener: What needs to happen in this chat so that you'll think it was worth your while?”

+# Goals II

+SFT has some specialized techniques for identifying goals.
+The *miracle question* is for identifying overall goals, and *scaling* questions are for identifying short-term goals and for tracking progress.

 ### The Miracle Question

 A key question to ask each member is known in SFT as the "miracle question".
 It's important to ask each member the miracle question because it goes to the heart of the SFT method.